 Heart disease and stroke combined, is the leading cause of death among women in Singapore but many are still unaware of the dangers posed by this “silent killer”.

-In the Singapore Heart Foundation’s Go Red For Women Heart Health Awareness Survey in 2006 and 2009, less than 10% of the respondents (8% in 2006 and 9% in 2009) were aware that heart disease and stroke is the No. 1 killer of women.
+In the Singapore Heart Foundation’s Go Red For Women Survey in 2010, only 9% of the Singaporean women (8% in 2006 and 9% in 2009) knew that heart disease and stroke is the No. 1 killer of women.

 There were however, some positive trends in the 2013 survey.
 Some included:

 - Increased ownership of electronic blood pressure (BP) monitors, indicated greater awareness of BP being a significant risk factor and motivation to want to keep it under control, with over a third (37%) respondents owning a monitor at home.

 - More than three-fifths of respondents knew their good (HDL) and bad (LDL) cholesterol levels – an encouraging sign, as SHF often drives home the message for women to “know their numbers”.

 - The majority of respondents fell within the healthy weight range with an average BMI (Body Mass Index) at 22.8.

 - Most respondents (87%) understood that heart disease develops gradually over many years and can go undetected, but there was a split in the belief that heart disease is the leading cause of death in women.